zaiisao/Documentation/en/Interactive Broadcast/audio_effect_mixing_apple.md

 ## Audio mixing

 Audio mixing is playing a local or online music file while speaking, so that other users in the channel can hear the music.
 The audio mixing methods can be used to play background music.
-For example, playing music in a live broadcast.
+For example, playing music in a live interactive streaming.
 Only one music file can be played at one time.
 If you start playing a second music file during audio mixing, the first music file stops playing.
 Agora audio mixing supports the following options:

 - Mix or replace the audio: